FilipSulich/computer_security_group/README.md

 - Supports both absolute and relative paths

 ## CTF Flag
 There is a hidden flag in the code, which contains the password for annie's account.
+Try to find it :)